 Simply put, Hostinger is very cheap, powerful, and easy to use.
 With this provider, blogging seems it’ll be smooth sailing.

 Now, onto what does it have to offer?
-Hostinger delivers 3 shared plans, with prices ranging from $1.39/mo to $4.99/mo.
+Hostinger delivers 2 shared and 1 cloud plan, with prices ranging from $2.99/month to $9.99/mo.

 Hostinger’s plans are ready to meet a reasonably wide range of needs.
-All plans come with a free SSL certificate, at least 1 email account, and WordPress Acceleration.
+All plans come with a free custom domain, an SSL certificate, at least 100 email account, and WordPress Acceleration.

 Apart from that, the plans offer the following:

-- Premium – allows connecting an unlimited number of websites.
+- Premium – allows connecting up to 100 websites.
 You also get a free domain, 100GB SSD storage, unlimited bandwidth, and up to 100 email accounts.
 This plan is recommended if your blog gains some traction and you expect more traffic.

-- Business – everything Premium has to offer plus daily backups, double the storage and processing power, and Google Ads credits.
+- Business – everything Premium has to offer plus daily backups, double the disk space and processing power, and Google Ads credits.
 If your blog contains videos or audio, you should go for this plan.
 It delivers higher performance.

-If you’re looking for a simple plan for your blog site Single is a very good option.
-It offers triple 30GB storage, which is more than enough for one site.
-With a 48 month subscription, this plan will be just $66.72 in total.
-However, you will have to purchase a domain separately, which will be an extra $8-10 per annum.
+If you’re looking for a simple plan for your blog site Premium is a very good option.
+It offers triple 100GB storage, which is more than enough for one site.
+With a 48-month subscription, this plan will be just $124.32 in total.

 When it comes to performance, Hostinger delivers great speed and ensures reliability.
 The provider has a 99.9% uptime guarantee yet outperforms it with a perfect 100% uptime.